hardaker/draft-hardaker-dnsop-intentionally-temporarily-insecure/draft-hardaker-dnsop-intentionally-temporarily-insecure.md

 algorithms that may be significantly less prone to operational mistakes.
 However, understanding of the security considerations of using this approach is paramount.

+The document recommends waiting 2 times TTL values in certain cases for added assurance that the waiting period is long enough for caches to expire.
+In reality, waiting only 1 TTL may be sufficient assuming all clocks around the world are operating with perfection.

 # Security considerations